YoWASP/yowasp.github.io/index.md

 ### Why use WebAssembly?

 A batch compiler, such as an FPGA toolchain, transforms input files to output files without using any OS services beyond basic bookkeeping.
-Is it really necessary to build something so fundementally simple for a large matrix of *every OS* × *every CPU*?
+Is it really necessary to build something so fundamentally simple for a large matrix of *every OS* × *every CPU*?
 With [WebAssembly][] and [WASI][], it is now possible to build a single [universal binary][universal] that runs on many OSes and CPUs.

 [wasi]: https://wasi.dev/
 [universal]: https://kripken.github.io/talks/2020/universal.html